|Incidence in Minnesota:|

 Colorectal cancer rates are declining

-The death rate from colorectal cancer has been dropping nationally for more than 20 years, partly due to screening and partly due to treatment.
-Improvements in screening mean that polyps are being found and removed before they turn into cancer, or found earlier when the disease is easier to cure.
+The death rate from colorectal cancer has been dropping for more than 20 years.
+This is partly due to screening and partly due to treatment.
+Improvements in screening mean that polyps are being found and removed before they develop into cancer.
+Cancers diagnosed at later stages have lower survival rates than those diagnosed at an early stage.
+The 5-year relative age-adjusted survival for colorectal cancer diagnosed at an early stage is 91%.
+For late stage diagnoses the survival drops to 53%.

 Colorectal cancer rates vary by regions

-From 2013 to 2015, an average of 1,220 males and 1,152 females in Minnesota were diagnosed with colorectal cancer each year.
-Disparities exist among different races and ethnicities within Minnesota.
+From 2016 to 2018, an average of 1,288 males and 1,145 females in Minnesota were diagnosed with colorectal cancer each year.
+Minnesotans of different races and ethnicities have varying rates of cancer.
+These differences may reflect differences in risk factors as well as access to care.

 Colorectal cancer cases in Minnesota